Supporting Palliative Patients

 All of those patients, who have yet reached the point where they require specialist palliative services or hospice care, require specific high quality support, tailored to their own specific needs.
 This may include emotional support that helps them with planning for the future, with practical help and signposting to people and organisations that can help them to live a better quality of life with their diagnosis.

 We believe, however, that there are unacceptable variations in access to this support across West Yorkshire and Harrogate.
-Our Cancer Alliance is working with the Yorkshire and Humber Clinical Leads for Palliative Care - Charlotte Rock, Macmillan Palliative Care Nurse Specialist, and Dr Suzanne Kite, Consultant in Pallative Medicine, to look at gaps in the support offered to patients, family members and carers, after a person has a diagnosis of incurable cancer, to see how these needs can be better met and to develop a proposal of support.
+Our Cancer Alliance has been working to look at gaps in the support offered to patients, family members and carers, after a person has a diagnosis of incurable cancer, to see how these needs can be better met and to develop a proposal of support.

-We plan to firstly engage with patients/carers/family members and bereaved family to ask about what worked well in terms of support following an incurable cancer diagnosis and what support was missing.
-We want to ask about communication and conversations, what information was given, any holistic assessments offered and where people were signposted to support.
-We want to ask patients and families how this could be improved and how do they think the unmet support needs could be better met.
+We have been engaging with patients/carers/family members and bereaved family to ask about what worked well in terms of support following an incurable cancer diagnosis and what support was missing.
+We've asked about communication and conversations, what information was given, any holistic assessments offered and where people were signposted to support.
+We want to learn from patients and families how this could be improved and how they think the unmet support needs could be better met.

 Click on the picture below to watch and listen to Barbara's experience of palliative care.

-In addition to hearing from those affected by cancer, we also have a plan to engage with the workforce in the six local places that make up our Alliance and to begin conversations across the professions - hospital staff, community palliative services, hospice teams, allied health professionals, GPs, carers and others - to hear their views and experiences.
+In addition to hearing from those affected by cancer, we have also been engaging with the workforce in the six local places that make up our Alliance and beginning conversations across the professions - hospital staff, community palliative services, hospice teams, allied health professionals, GPs, carers and others - to hear their views and experiences.